m-kupiec/compendium-javascript/README.md

 > 📖 [The Modern JavaScript Tutorial](https://javascript.info/symbol#global-symbols)

-Global symbol registry allow to create an access global symbols (accessible from anywhere in the code) with unique desccriptions
+Global symbol registry allows the creation and access of global symbols (accessible from anywhere in the code) with unique descriptions

 `Symbol.for(descriptionString)` is used to access (or create when absent)